$L_0$ Isotonic Regression With Secondary Objectives: Background

 Here, rather than emphasizing the antichain's graph properties we look at its subsequent role in constructing an isotonic function.
-A set $U \subseteq V$ is \textit{$f$-isotonic} iff $f$ is isotonic on $U$.
-Thus a set of vertices is an antichain of maximum size iff it is an $f$-isotonic set of maximum size.
+A set $C \subseteq V$ is \textit{$f$-isotonic} iff $f$ is isotonic on $C$.
+Thus a set of vertices is an antichain of maximum size iff it is an $f$-isotonic set of maximum size on the set of vertices that are in violator pairs.
+From now on we will slightly abuse terminology and say that $C$ is an $f$-isotonic set of maximum size if it is an $f$-isotonic set of maximum size on the set of vertices that are in violator pairs, where $C$ also implicitly contains all vertices not in any violator pair.
 An isotonic function $g$ is \textit{consistent} with an $f$-isotonic set $C$ iff $g=f$ on $C$.

 Mohring~\cite{Mohring} showed how to find $C$ via minimal flows.
 Figure~\ref{fig:flowgraph} shows a dag $G$ and one of its violator dags $\vio{G}$, which happens to be its transitive reduction. $\vio{G}$ is transformed into a flow graph $\flow{G}$ as follows: each vertex $u$ of $\vio{G}$ is replaced by two vertices $u^{\mathrm{in}}, u^{\mathrm{out}}$, where each incoming edge to $u$ becomes an incoming edge to $u^{\mathrm{in}}$ with 0 minimum flow, each outgoing edge from $u$ becomes an outgoing edge from $u^{\mathrm{out}}$ with minimum flow 0, and there is an edge from $u^{\mathrm{in}}$ to $u^{\mathrm{out}}$ with minimum flow $1$.